Skip to Main Content

 How to Apply

-There is no separate application to the graduate nursing tracks at UNF; apply using the steps that follow:
+There is no separate application to this graduate nursing track, and admission is offered on a rolling basis.
+Apply using the steps that follow:

 1. Submit the UNF Graduate Application for Admission